sleepingkingstudios/incunabulum/collections/_adventures/wellspring/03-devils-playthings.md

   - name: Katerine Descoteaux
     slug: katerine-descoteaux
     details: |
       Katerine met Mo for tea, inviting her to a meeting of the Black Sepulchre.
+Following the cult's dissolution, she "took a long holiday in the countryside" to "convalesce from an illness".
   - name: Morana Durthane
     slug: morana-durthane
     details: |
       An archivist at the Delver's Guild, she discovered a leather-bound journal belonging to Verity's long lost brother Honor.
+organizations:
+  - name: The Black Sepulchre
+    slug: black-sepulchre
+    details: |
+      A shadowy group of demon summoners gathering beneath Wellspring, revealed to be the idle sons and daughters of Wellspring's elite lead by a Sherem warlock.
+outcome: |
+  The Black Sepulchre was exposed and disbanded, although the Sherem warlock responsible escaped after an ominous warning.
+contacts:
   - name: Richart Montaigne
     slug: richart-montaigne
     details: |
       Richart was a fellow attendant of the Dark Revel, and bonded with Py over alchemy and brassware.
-organizations:
+discoveries: |
-  - name: The Black Sepulchre
+  - The Black Sepulchre was lead by a Sherem mage who identified himself as an agent of the Sixth Tower.
-    slug: black-sepulchre
-    details: |
-      A shadowy group of demon summoners gathering beneath Wellspring.
+  - He was preparing in Wellspring for an event he referred to as the Great Conjunction.
+  - Behind the chapel in the fortress ruins was a staircase leading downward - a mystery, since both Whirlwind Tours and the Delver's Guild believed there to be nothing of import beneath the fortress.
 ---

 > Date: [24 Serpent]({{site.baseurl}}/campaigns/wellspring/adventures#summer-2258)